ansible-middleware/jws/README.md

 Prerequisite
 ----

-You'll need to install the role sabre1041.redhat-csp-download with ansible-galaxy in order to use this install method:

-    $ ansible-galaxy install sabre1041.redhat-csp-download

 You can the playbook directly from this folder for demostration purpose, however, the proper way to install the collection is to build it and install it :

     $ ansible-galaxy collection build .